ebi-jdispatcher/webservice-clients/vb.net/EBIWS2_VB/README.txt

 Service Stubs
 -------------

-Due to issues with the Mono versions of wsdl.exe the required service stubs are generated using the Microsoft SDK and checked-in to the repository.
+Due to issues with the Mono versions of wsdl.exe (see Notes) the required service stubs have been generated using the Microsoft SDK and checked-in to the repository.
 To regenerate, open an Microsoft SDK environment CMD window, change to the root directory of the solution and enter:

   cd EbiWS
   nmake -f Makefile.ms_sdk clean-stubs nmake -f Makefile.ms_sdk stubs

-The resulting WebReference\*\Reference.vb files can then be checked-in using a Subversion client (e.g. TortoiseSVN).
+The resulting WebReference\*\Reference.vb files will be used in subsequent compiles.

 Building
 --------